creationcap/IGNORED-python-esointerpreter/README.md

 # IGNORED-esolang

 This is an interpreter for the esolang named "IGNORED".

-Just clone the repository.
+# How to use it

+You can either clone the repository, or just download the zip file.